missreya/Terdle/README.md

 # Terdle Rules
 They are the same as Wordle rules.
 You have 6 guesses to figure out the 5 letter word.
 Your guesses must be valid words - these are the same valid words for Wordle.
-A letter guessed in the correct spot results in # (aka green in Wordle).
+A correct letter guessed in the correct spot results in # (aka green in Wordle).
-A letter guessed in the wrong spot result in + (aka yellow in Wordle).
+A correct letter guessed in the wrong spot result in + (aka yellow in Wordle).
-A letter not in the answer at all results in _ (aka grey in Wordle).
+A correct letter that is not in the answer results in _ (aka grey in Wordle).

 # Wordle Rules Regarding Duplicate Letters
 liege    is the answer